sanaaayyy/Snake-Game/README.md

 # Snake-Game
-nake is a video game genre where the player maneuvers a growing line that becomes a primary obstacle to itself.
+Snake is a video game genre where the player maneuvers a growing line that becomes a primary obstacle to itself.